 The moment had arrived.
-It was 13 challenging and character building weeks after I officially and suddenly decided to compete in my 1st figure competition.
-There I stood, pumped up, “glam”ed up and “bling”ed out, in line with some of the most amazing woman I had ever had the pleasure of sharing time and space with.
+It was 13 challenging and character-building weeks after I officially and suddenly decided to compete in my 1st figure competition.
+There I stood, pumped up, “glam”ed up and “bling”ed out, in line with some of the most amazing women I had ever had the pleasure of sharing time and space with.
 The line was shortening as each brilliant woman stepped on stage to show the audience and judges what their personal commitment had created.
-For some this was a bucket list check off, for some this was a way of life.
-For me it was the ultimate challenge in nutritional accountability and a strength training realm of competition I had yet to experience.
+For some, this was a bucket list check-off, for some this was a way of life.
+For me, it was the ultimate challenge in nutritional accountability and a strength training realm of competition I had yet to experience.
 I inched closer to the main stage until I could finally see the audience.
 Standing patiently, yet totally impatiently, I waited for my introduction.
 I waited for my cue to move “to the box.”

 Then it happened.

 I was waved through.
 The stage was mine.
 I took my position in the box.
-I quarter turned as I had practiced for weeks, my lips trembled with excitement as my smile lit up my face and my rookie thoughts scattered.
-I transitioned through my poses and even though I completely snafued flaring my Lats properly in back pose, I was STILL elated and my smile glimmered from ear to ear.
+I quarter-turned as I had practiced for weeks, my lips trembled with excitement as my smile lit up my face and my rookie thoughts scattered.
+I transitioned through my poses and even though I completely snafued flaring my Lats properly in the back pose, I was STILL elated and my smile glimmered from ear to ear.
 My figure virginity had been given up and I was reveling in the moment.
-One year of post pregnancy training and an additional 13 weeks of sacrifice, preparation, dedication, super early mornings, time away from our 2 year old & my husband, etc. culminated in this moment.
+One year of post-pregnancy training and an additional 13 weeks of sacrifice, preparation, dedication, super early mornings, time away from our 2-year-old & my husband, etc. culminated in this moment.
 What a moment it was!
 I wouldn’t change it for the world, ever.

 Then it happened.